 Canon Name: The main character of the first doesn't really have one, but Nintendo's guide suggests "Buckland", after an early paleontologist.
 The official mini-manga gives his name as "Hunter."
 The second game's protagonists, though, are Dino and Dina.

-Deconstruction: Rosie can be seen as a deconstruction of The Load/Distressed Damsel.
+Deconstruction: Rosie can be seen as a deconstruction of The Load/Damsel in Distress.
 She is those things, but realizes it, and is sorry for the times when you have to save her.
 After one instance she even asks if you hate her.

 Dem Bones: The [BareBones] Brigade's boneysaurs in Champions.